james-stevens/epp-restapi/XML_JSON/README.md

     { "xml-tag-name": "some data value" }

+With the hierarchy of relationship represented as you would expect.

 Where there are a series of XML tags of the same name, they become an array

         <domain:ns>